AF-Github1/WebotsWorkshop/README.md

 Afterwards give it a name and tick the box for 'Add a rectangle arena'.
 This is not enabled by default.
 It's possible to later add the arena but it's quicker this way

+If there some parts of the interface missing, use CTRL-J to restore to the default viewing mode.
+Otherwise you can also do this through the Tools option on the top left of the application to choose what you want enabled or not

 --------------------------------------------------------